On the boundaries of highly connected, almost closed manifolds

-\begin{ntn} Let $h(k)$ denote the number of integers $0 < s \leq k$ which are congruent to $0,1,2$ of $4$ mod $8$.
+\begin{ntn} Let $h(k)$ denote the number of integers $0 < s \leq k$ which are congruent to one of $0,1,2$ or $4$ mod $8$.
 Then we set and, for $p$ odd, Note that this notation suppresses the dependence of $N_2$ and $N_p$ on $n$. \end{ntn}

 \begin{lem} The $\HFp$-Adams filtration of the composite map of spectra

 is at least $N_p$. \end{lem}

 We will prove \Cref{lemm:filtration} in \Cref{subsec:filtration}.
 Using \Cref{lemm:filtration}, we proceed to construct a lift of the diagram defining the Toda bracket $w$ to $\mathrm{Syn}_{\HFp}$.
 We take the first step of this construction below: